-This post is sponsored by Natural Balance, and the BlogPaws Professional Pet Blogger Network.
+This post is sponsored by Natural Balance and the BlogPaws Professional Pet Blogger Network.
 I am being compensated for helping spread the word the word about Natural Balance Treats, but Daily Dog Tag only shares information we feel is relevant to our readers.
 Natural Balance is not responsible for the content of this article.
 All photos by Alice G Patterson Photography.
+This post also contains affiliate links, which means if you make a purchase via the link, Daily Dog Tag will make a small commission at no additional cost to you.
+Thanks for your support!

 Treat jars are one of my favorite things to make and give as gifts.
 I had an idea of what I was going to make this holiday season and then I saw some of the healthy treats from Natural Balance®.
 Small, delicious, (according to our six dogs total) and nutritious they are perfect to help keep a dog happy and focused while on a walk or during a training session.
 Inspired, I quickly abandoned the jar idea and decided to make a DIY Dog Treat Bag- perfect for when you’re out with your dog.